 However, treatment is available.
 As the largest heart valve program in the Philadelphia region, we perform more valve surgeries than any other hospital in Pennsylvania.
 If you’re struggling with advanced valve disease you deserve to have the best treatment and options available.
 Our program leads the way in new options for heart valve replacement and repair, including minimally invasive and robotic valve procedures that were developed or perfected here at Penn, as well as open surgical options.

 Repair and replacement for mitral valve disease: We offer the newest, minimally invasive approaches to mitral valve repair and replacement, including robotic procedures and MitraClip - a device approved to treat those who suffer from mitral regurgitation but can’t undergo open-heart surgery.
 The conditions we treat include:

 Repair and replacement for aortic valve disease: In addition to traditional open-heart procedures, we were the first in the Philadelphia region to offer Transcatheter Aortic Valve Replacement (TAVR), a non-surgical treatment for aortic stenosis.
-We continue to be the most experience TAVR provider in Philadelphia.
+We continue to be the most experienced TAVR provider in Philadelphia.
 To date, Penn has performed over 2,000 TAVRs, more than any center in the region.
 The conditions we treat include:

 We also treat conditions related to the tricuspid and the pulmonary valves: